-Modeling must be completed with a peer reviewed forestry model that has been calibrated for use in the project's specific geographical region(s) and approved by ACR.
-The GHG Project Plan must detail which model is being used and variants selected.
-All model inputs and outputs must be available for review by the verifier, and the VVB shall document the methods used in validating the growth and yield model outputs in the Validation Report.
+Modeling must be completed with peer reviewed forestry model(s) calibrated for use in the project's specific geographical region(s) or ecosystems, as appropriate, and approved by ACR.
+The GHG Project Plan must detail the model(s) being used and variants selected.
+All model inputs and outputs (e.g., plot data, model selection, variant and calibrations, tree list outputs) must be detailed in the GHG Plan, Project Design Document, and/or other project documentation and available for review by the VVB, and the VVB shall document the methods used in validating the growth and yield model outputs in the validation report.